-YESTERDAY’S INCIDENT IS TODAY’S RISK
+YESTERDAY’S INCIDENT IS TOMORROW’S RISK

 …..risk management at times is viewed as a periodic activity for reporting potential threats, rather than as part of decision-making for taking informed action.

 Carol Fox, Chair, U.S. ISO 31000 Risk Management Standards Technical Advisory Group

 I’m a former Australian Army special forces officer who has been consulting in the major events environment for over 15 + years.
 I have consulted on & led multi-national teams on a diverse range of international major events including six Olympic Games (2000 – 2012), the 2015 European Games (Baku, Azerbaijan), the ICC 2015 Cricket World Cup (Australia & NZ), the 2010 G8/G20 Summit (Toronto), and special events across North America including Calgary Stampede, Memphis in May International Festival, Philadelphia Flower Show, the Beale Street Entertainment District (City of Memphis) and Gratitude Migration – a grass roots festival

 I have been a director on the International Festivals and Events Association (IFEA) World Board since 2015 and I lecture on risk management and event security at the IFEA/NRPA Event Management School and the IAVM Academy of Safety and Security.
 Over the last 12 months, I have delivered risk management workshops & seminars in Australia, Canada & the USA.
 Peter is based out of Boise, Idaho.
 You can follow my latest blogs and insights @ www.facebook.com/ermsglobal

 How long have you run ERMS Global and what is your job?